You might have received a denial with claim adjustment reason code (CARC) CO B9. Possible reasons for this denial message could be:

 Before submitting a patient’s claim to Medicare Part B, contact the Part B interactive voice response (IVR) system to determine if the patient is enrolled in a hospice program.
 The beneficiary information like hospice effective date; hospice termination date (if applicable); and servicing contractor number can be obtained.

-The following applicable modifiers should be used when billing for services of a patient enrolled in hospice.
+The following modifiers should be used when billing for services provided to a patient enrolled in hospice.
 The appropriate modifier usage will depend on who is providing the service, what services are being provided, and if the services are for/related to the reason the patient is enrolled in hospice.

 - Attending physician not employed by, or paid under an agreement with, the patient’s hospice provider:

-- The claim should be submitted with modifier GV.
+- The claim should be submitted with the modifier GV.

 - If the claim was submitted with the GV modifier, check the patient’s file to verify that the attending physician is not employed by the hospice provider.